JSchpp12/Compute-Volumetrics/README.md

 ### Technology Overview

 The primary goal of this rendering application is in the creation of synthetic images of varying quality.
-From relatively simple rendering approachs (flat terrains and simple homoenous fog), to a more photorealistic approach (light transport simulation and real world elevation data).
+From relatively simple rendering approaches (flat terrains and simple homogeneous fog), to a more photorealistic approach (light transport simulation and real world elevation data).
 As such, there are several external data sources which are required.
-Each coresponds to a different visual quality for a given element.
+Each corresponds to a different visual quality for a given element.
 For example, terrains can be flat, or they can be created from real world elevation data.
 Or fog effects can be rendered using a simple shader based only on the depth buffer from the main render pass, or they can be rendered from OpenVDB volumes.

 #### Terrains